I'm not so indifferent – it's just a trick of the light.

 Mike's hand receded and he gave Tim a look of apology.
 "Sorry, Tim.
 Can't be too careful."

-"Next you'll be seeing black helicopters again," Tim shook his head a second time, then returned to the original subject.
+"Next you'll be seeing black helicopters again."
+Tim shook his head a second time, then returned to the original subject.
 "Maybe I'm turning over a new leaf."

+Mike clasped his hands with a professorial air.
 "More likely you're just in delayed shock over another speedy breakup and you've yet to come to terms with it."

-Mike frowned slightly.
+Mike frowned.
 "You think I'm that petty?"

 "You were petty enough not to like her."
 Tim glared at Mike.